singerla/pptx-automizer/README.md

 ```

 ### Testing
-You can run some test using
+You can run tests using these commands:
 ```
 yarn test
-// or
 yarn test-coverage
 ```